Jazz - what is it? You could discuss that for hours on end nowadays - the music has absorbed so many influences.

 It seems there has always been a healthy jazz scene on Tyneside and indeed around the north east, with a good cross section of styles too.
 This has never been more true than just now with traditional jazz bands including a 9 piece ragtime orchestra, mainsteam swing outfits through to modern ensembles embracing all the jazz developments since the 50s, including freely improvised music.
 Fantastic!

-What is of particular note is that in the past couple of years it seems there is suddenly a whole raft of great young players coming into jazz, causing quite a buzz.
+What is of particular note is that in the past few years a whole bunch of great young players emerged and blossomed, causing quite a buzz.
 It's a lovely thing to see.
-Among them are some good organisers/catalysts too, players such as Paul Edis, Ben Gilbert and Noel Dennis.
+Among them are some good organisers/catalysts too, players such as Paul Edis and Noel Dennis.
 These players are the future of local jazz and deserve every support.

-For more information on the local scene, refreshingly unbiased towards any particular style, check out Lance Liddle's blog.
-Titled 'BEBOP SPOKEN HERE', it includes photos of local musicians past and present, reviews and comment.
+For more information on the local scene, unbiased towards any particular style, check out Lance Liddle's blog 'BEBOP SPOKEN HERE'.
+Don't be mislead by the title - it embraces ALL styles of jazz from old to new with equal respect and affection which, I think, is as it should be everywhere.
+It includes hundreds of photos of local musicians past and present, news, reviews and comment etc.etc.
 Lance is building up quite an archive and it is well worth browsing through it.
 Highly recommended.
-See links page for access.
+See links.

 IN SUMMARY